 Article 16.22 of the Texas Code of Criminal Procedure prescribes the procedures for early identification of individuals suspected of having a mental illness or intellectual disability who are involved in the criminal justice system.
 The law requires magistrates to order a 16.22 interview and report regarding the individual if the magistrate has reasonable cause to believe the individual has a mental illness or is a person with an intellectual disability.
-The report is created from the interview process and includes information about whether the individual has a mental illness or is a person with an intellectual disability, whether there is evidence to support a belief that the individual mental intellectual disability.

-is evidence to support a belief that the individual may be incompetent, and recommended treatment options.
+The report is created from the interview process and includes information about whether the individual has a mental illness or is a person with an intellectual disability, whether there is evidence to support a belief that the individual may be incompetent, and recommended treatment options.
 Magistrates are required to give notice of the report to several parties to ensure early identification and treatment.